THEA - Theatre

 An “Introduction to Technology” class that explores the theory and practice of technical production as applied to theatre, dance, opera, television and industrial shows.
 Uses a combination of lectures, demonstrations and applied practices to promote learning in the basic skills required to work as a member of a theatrical production staff.
 Includes 32 hours of applied processes and materials lab.
 This course has a lab component.
 This is a Kansas Systemwide Transfer Course.

-Introduction to the fundamentals of costume technology and design.
-Emphasizes basic sewing skills, collaboration in the performing arts, and introduces the design process.
-Practical experience with university theatre Main Stage and Second Stage productions.
-Pre- or corequisite(s): THEA 180B.
+An introduction to the fundamentals of costume technology and design.
+Emphasizes basic sewing skills, collaboration in the performing arts, and tools of the industry.
+Practical experience on school of performing arts productions.

 THEA 254.
 Stage Makeup (2).